manjotmb20/Rdatasets/doc/Stat2Data/rst/FantasyBaseball.rst

 ~~~~~~~

 Time (in seconds) for participants in a draft for a fantasy baseball
-league to make a selectoion at each round.
+league to make a selection at each round.

 Source
 ~~~~~~

-Mathamatical Science Baseball League historical records (online).
+Mathematical Science Baseball League historical records (online).